Seesaw: Name origin and variations

 Seesaws go by several different names around the world.
 Seesaw, or its variant see-saw, is a direct Anglicisation of the French ci-ça, meaning literally, this-that, seemingly attributable to the back-and-forth motion for which a seesaw is known.

 The term may also be attributable to the repetitive motion of a saw.
 It may have its origins in a combination of "scie" – the French word for "saw" with the Anglo-Saxon term "saw".
 Thus "scie-saw" became "see-saw".
-Another possibility, is the more obvious situation of the apparent appearance, disappearance, and re-emergence of the person, seated opposite one's position, as they, seemingly, "rise" and "fall", against a changing, oscillating background - therefore: "I see you", followed by, "I saw you".
+Another possibility is the situation of the apparent appearance, disappearance, and re-emergence of the person, seated opposite one's position, as they, seemingly, "rise" and "fall", against a changing, oscillating background - therefore: "I see you", followed by, "I saw you".

 In the northern inland and westernmost region of the United States, a seesaw is also called a "teeter-totter."
-According to linguist Peter Trudgill, the term originates from the Nordic language word tittermatorter.
+According to linguist Peter Trudgill, the term originates from the Norfolk dialect word tittermatorter.
 A "teeter-totter" may also refer to a two-person swing on a swing seat, on which two children sit facing each other and the teeter-totter swings back and forth in a pendulum motion.

 Both teeter-totter (from teeter, as in to teeter on the edge) and seesaw (from the verb saw) demonstrate the linguistic process called reduplication, where a word or syllable is doubled, often with a different vowel.
 Reduplication is typical of words that indicate repeated activity, such as riding up and down on a seesaw.

 In the southeastern New England region of the United States, it is sometimes referred to as a tilt or a tilting board.

 According to Michael Drout, "There are almost no 'Teeter-' forms in Pennsylvania, and if you go to western West Virginia and down into western North Carolina there is a band of 'Ridey-Horse' that heads almost straight south.
 This pattern suggests a New England term that spread down the coast and a separate, Scots-Irish development in Appalachia.
 'Hickey-horse' in the coastal regions of North Carolina is consistent with other linguistic and ethnic variations."